 American parents are talking to their kids about money, but kids may not be getting the message.
-While 68 percent of parents report talking to their young children about financial concepts such as budgeting or debt, many adults report feeling uncomfortable and uninformed having the conversation.
-Prolonging the money talk puts U.S. teens behind the curve, financially speaking.
-The National Center for Education Statistics reports that nearly a quarter of American 15-year-olds score below proficiency level on a financial literacy test, behind 15-year-olds in China, Australia and Belgium.
+While 68 percent of parents report talking to their young children about financial concepts, such as budgeting and debt, many adults report feeling uncomfortable and uninformed when having those conversations.
+Postponing the money talk puts U.S. teens behind the curve, financially speaking.
+The National Center for Education Statistics reports that nearly one-quarter of American 15-year-olds score below proficiency level on a financial literacy test, behind 15-year-olds in China, Australia and Belgium.

 “It’s never too early to start,” says Black.
 “I like to tell people to think about ways to weave financial concepts into everyday conversations and start activities as early as possible.”
 These early conversations are as important for parents as they are for kids — consider them practice sessions that pave the way for richer, more meaningful money talks later on.

 Ready to get started?
 Here’s how to foster financial literacy, from toddlerhood through the teen years.

 Of course, preverbal tots can’t converse about saving, investing or charitable giving.
 However, talking openly about these concepts creates an important family norm and sends the message that talking about money is not just okay, but encouraged, notes Black.
 “You can open a savings account or college fund for your baby, and when they get old enough, you can start talking about why you’re saving and update them on savings progress.”

 By age 5, kids are often ready to set a savings target or contribute to a family savings goal.
 “When kids have a toy that they want, or if there’s a family vacation coming up, you can make that a savings goal,” says Black.
 Allowing kids to handle, sort, and stash coins and bills in a piggy bank or jar helps them begin to understand the value of money.